Statistics from Altmetric.com

 Subdermal buprenorphine or placebo implants for 6 months (four implants used, each buprenorphine implant 80 mg).
 Prior to randomisation all participants received sublingual buprenorphine–naloxone induction for at least 3 consecutive days.
 Additional supervised use of sublingual buprenorphine–naloxone tablets was permitted in both groups if withdrawal symptoms necessitated intervention.
 All participants received individual drug counselling: two sessions per week during weeks 1–12, then weekly thereafter.
 Failure to attend six consecutive sessions resulted in withdrawal from the study.

-Primary: percentage of urine samples negative for …
+Primary: percentage of urine samples negative for illicit opioids for each participant during weeks …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.